hacsoc/hack_cwru-android/README.md

 [Backend](https://github.com/hacsoc/hack_cwru)

 We'll primarily be using Trello to track feature assignment and progress.
-If you aren't in HacSoc or haven't been added to the board, contact [Adam](adam@case.edu).
-Major bugs are to be reported in issues up and to the right, while free beer and food is to be sent again to [Adam the slothbear](adam@case.edu).
+If you aren't in HacSoc or haven't been added to the board, contact <adam@case.edu>.
+Major bugs are to be reported in issues up and to the right, while free beer and food is to be sent again to <adam@case.edu>.

 # Authors
 Anno van den Akker